Quantum Support Vector Regression for Robust Anomaly Detection: Conclusion and Outlook

 We first benchmarked our QSVR for semisupervised AD on 27-qubits IBM hardware and found that the average AUC was slightly lower than that of the noiseless simulation (0.72 compared to 0.76).
 However, the QSVR outperformed the noiseless simulation on two out of eleven datasets.

-Second, the influence of six noise channels on the performance of the QSVR was evaluated, revealing that the QSVR is largely robust against \emph{deporarizing}, \emph{phasedamping}, \emph{phase flip} and \emph{bit flip} noise. \emph{Amplitude damping}, on the other hand, results in the most significant degradation of the model and \emph{miscalibration} noise also has the potential to impact performance.
+Second, the influence of six noise channels on the performance of the QSVR was evaluated, revealing that it is largely robust against \emph{deporarizing}, \emph{phasedamping}, \emph{phase flip} and \emph{bit flip} noise. \emph{Amplitude damping}, on the other hand, results in the most significant degradation of the model and \emph{miscalibration} noise also impacts performance.

-Finally, the adversarial robustness of the (noisy) model was assessed, and it was observed that the QSVR is highly vulnerable to adversarial attacks.
+Finally, the adversarial robustness of the (noisy) QSVR was assessed, and it was observed that the model is highly vulnerable to adversarial attacks.
 Even weak PGD attacks with a strength of $\varepsilon=0.01$ can reduce the AUC by up to an order of magnitude.
 Introducing quantum noise does not yield any beneficial effect, neither on the unattacked model's performance nor on its adversarial robustness.
 Moreover, adversarial training does not reliably improve the adversarial robustness of the model.
 Consequently, we conclude that the QSVR demonstrates potential for semisupervised AD in the NISQ era, however, special attention should be paid to the vulnerability to adversarial attacks and \emph{amplitude damping} and \emph{miscalibration} noise.

-We emphasize the importance of employing dataset-specific kernels and recommend exploring trainable kernels to further enhance the performance of QML models.
-Future research directions could also include expanding the model to more qubits, and finally, future work may also focus on techniques to enhance the adversarial robustness of the QSVR and defend against such attacks.
+We emphasize the importance of employing dataset-specific kernels and recommend exploring \emph{trainable kernels} to further enhance the performance of QML models.
+In addition, a systematic study is needed to understand why, on certain datasets, the hardware-executed QSVR surpasses its simulated counterpart.
+Furthermore, a theoretical analysis of the effects of \emph{miscalibration} noise and its influence on kernel values and reconstruction errors will also be helpful.
+Beyond these directions, future work should explore scaling the model to larger numbers of qubits and, critically, developing \emph{effective defenses against adversarial attacks} to strengthen the robustness of QSVR in security-sensitive applications.